jdi-docs/jdi-light/source/includes/_tutorial.md

     }
 }
 ```
 And the last thing before writing a test that should be done once – init all UI Objects for our application.
-We can do this in the setup method that runs before all tests just in one line (in other frameworks we must write initElements for each Page Object). <br/>
+We can do this in the setup method that runs before all tests just in one line. <br/>
+_Note: in other frameworks we must write initElements for each Page Object_ <br/>
 <br/><br/><br/>

 ```java